Hardiman-Woolworth Co., One of the Largest Furnishing Houses in New York State

 The Hardiman-Woolworth store was a long-time fixture on Court Street, having grown from a small store to one of the three largest furnishing houses in New York State outside of greater New York, according to the Watertown Daily Times.
 A good deal of its success is one of the tales of poor immigrants leaving the old world of Ireland and working earnestly from scratch in the new world to become some of Watertown’s prominent citizens and businessmen.

-The Hardiman-Woolworth company would begin in 1879, though its most known iteration name-wise was the fourth and longest-lasting.
-Originally starting as the Cole and Zimmerman, it was located in the old Cottage Block, directly opposite of its later location on Court Street.
+The Hardiman-Woolworth company began in 1879, though its most known iteration name-wise was the fourth and longest-lasting.
+Initially starting as the Cole and Zimmerman, it was located in the old Cottage Block, directly opposite its later location on Court Street.

-in 1891 it would change to Zimmerman and Hardiman when Michael J. Hardiman purchased the Cole interest.
-In 1893, it would move to its permanent location and, in 1896, Leland G. Woolworth, distant cousin to F. W. Woolworth, bought Zimmerman’s interest and the business became known as Hardiman-Woolworth Co.
+In 1891, it changed to Zimmerman and Hardiman when Michael J. Hardiman purchased the Cole interest.
+In 1893, it would move to its permanent location, and in 1896, Leland G. Woolworth, a distant cousin to F. W. Woolworth, bought Zimmerman’s interest, and the business became known as Hardiman-Woolworth Co.

-Michael Hardiman would pass away from pneumonia September 24, 1926 at the age of 76.
-His obituary in the Watertown Daily Times would read, in part—
+Michael Hardiman passed away from pneumonia on September 24, 1926, at the age of 76.
+His obituary in the Watertown Daily Times read, in part—

 Michael J. Hardiman, president of the Hardiman-Woolworth company, owner of the Hardiman hotel, well known merchant and prominent business man of Watertown, died at the of of 76 years at his home at 221 Ten Eyck Street at 10 a.m. this morning after a very brief illness.